-To buy Botox - or any other registered and approved brand of botulinum toxin - you have to be a doctor, dentist, independent nurse prescriber or pharmacist prescriber, because it’s a prescription-only medicine.
+To buy medicines like Botulinum toxin - or any other registered and approved brand of botulinum toxin - you have to be a doctor, dentist, independent nurse prescriber or pharmacist prescriber, because it’s a prescription-only medicine.
 So, if you go to one of these, you’re, generally speaking, in good hands.
-But there’s an ever-growing trend in lay practitioners offering Botox.
-If you go to a non medic, it begs the question, where did they get it from and how.
+But there’s an ever-growing trend in lay practitioners offering wrinkle relaxing.

 If someone’s offering it at a much lower price, you really need to question why.
-Is it actually a recognised and trusted brand they’re using (if not, what the hell are they putting into your skin???)?
+Is it actually a recognised and tested brand they’re using (if not, what the hell are they putting into your skin???)?
 Has it been open for longer than it should have because they used some on another client first?
 Is it past its expiry date, making it less effective?
 Do you really want to be going back for top ups sooner than you should be?
-If not, you may as well as be paying the standard amount for actual Botox, and have the peace of mind that it’ll be much safer and will likely last longer.
 Because when it comes to anti-wrinkle treatment it turns out those old adages, “buy cheap, buy twice” and “you get what you pay for” are true after all.

 You get what you pay for

-In summary - yes, at first glance, the idea of cheap Botox might seem like a good move but, in reality, it could cause more harm than good and might cost you way more (and not just in a financial sense) than you thought.
+In summary - yes, at first glance, the idea of a bargain 3 areas might seem like a good move but, in reality, it could cause more harm than good and might cost you way more (and not just in a financial sense) than you thought.
 Do your research and take your time before making a decision.
-Glowday lists thousands of verified medically qualified Botox injectors to take a look through - and it couldn’t be easier to book.
-You can look through their Botox before and afters and read their Botox reviews before making a safe decision.
+Glowday lists checked and verified aesthetic practitioners to take a look through - and it couldn’t be easier to book.
+You can look through their before and afters and read their reviews before making a safe decision.